alphamunene/SPEECH-TO-SQL-LEVERAGING-SPEECH-TO-TEXT-ENCODERS-AND-R.A.G-FOR-SQL-QUERY-GENERATION/README.md

   Convert English queries into executable SQL automatically using a fine-tuned LLM.

 - **Speech → SQL**
-  Upload audio files and transcribe them into SQL queries using OpenAI Whisper.
+  Upload audio files and transcribe them into SQL queries using  Whisper.

 - **RAG-based schema retrieval**
   Automatically extracts database schemas, embeds them with **Sentence Transformers**, and uses **FAISS** to retrieve relevant tables/columns for better query accuracy.